pombreda/getpaid/getpaid.pagseguro/trunk/README.txt

 2. Setup this as your payment processor in getpaid admin interface (Payment Options) :

-3. Last step is to enter your pagseguro email info in Payment Processor Settings.
-You may also want to add your generated TOKEN if return functionality is desired :
+3. Last step is to enter your pagseguro email and your TOKEN info in Payment Processor Settings :

 Enjoy!